 View pipeline details

-In the Execution overview table, click a pipeline to open its details panel.
-The panel includes Snap statistics, logs, and pipeline parameters.
+In the Pipeline executions table, click a pipeline name to open it in Designer.
+Click anywhere in a pipeline execution row, except the pipeline name, to open the execution details panel.
+The panel includes Snap statistics, Pipeline logs, Pipeline parameters, and State transition.
 Snap statistics also show in Designer when developers validate and run pipelines.

 The following sections describe the panel header for: